IMMEDIATE ACTION NEEDED!

 You DO NOT need to give your name or address (although it is certainly preferred), but you must tell your MP that you are their constituent.
 You can mark your letter “Private and Confidential”.

-Refer to the fact that there is considerable FOI data proving that there are no issues in hospitals, toilets, or changing rooms, and this evidence is available on Translucent’s website (translucent.org.uk).
+I wish to add my voice to say that, should the EHRC guidance after consultation be anything like the interim guidance, it will have a substantial negative impact on the lives of every trans person in the UK and run quite counter to established law, both national and supernational.
+There is considerable FOI data proving that there are no issues in hospitals, toilets, or changing rooms, and this evidence is available on Translucent’s website (translucent.org.uk).

 The real impact of the letter comes from the middle section of your letter.
 The middle is where you tell your/ their story.
 The good things you might include in the story are: